metno/satellite_passage/README.md

 Filtering for specific satellites can be achieved using the layer switcher icon on the top right corner.

 ## Dependecies
-This modules depend on libraries, OL3 and ol-switcher, and requires kml files to be available under the files/kml folder.
+This modules depend on libraries, OL6 and ol-ext (http://viglino.github.io/), and requires kml files to be available under the files/kml folder.
 KML files are harvested using: https://github.com/hevgyrt/harvest_sentinel_acquisition_plans

 ## How to enable the module
-The module creates a block "Sentinel Passage" that can be placed on any page.
+Enable the module.
+The tool will be available at uri: <sitename>/services/acquisition